FireHo57/Python_Euler/README.md

 # Python_Euler
-This is a project
+This project is in python 2.7;
-This is so i can a) practise python a bit more and b) get used to committing regularly to github
+It's purpose is so I can a) practise python a bit more and b) get used to committing regularly to github